 How not to be fooled anymore?

-By removing our fears and beliefs, companies no longer have power over our unconscious mind.
+By accepting my fears and beliefs, companies no longer have power over my unconscious mind.

-The best way to stop being tricked is to free yourself emotionally.
+The best way to stop being tricked is to heal myself emotionally.

 How do brands manipulate us?